 A really smooth fast job will still take the tuner 90 minutes to get in and out of your hair.
-Fastest pianos to tune are grand pianos, next are spinets and consoles still taking minimum 2 hours and usually 2 and a half, and an upright can take 2 and a half to 3 hours to open, clean, tune, and put back together.
+Fastest pianos to tune are grand pianos, next are spinets and consoles still taking minimum 2 hours and usually 2 and a half hours to open, clean, tune, and put back together.
 By the way, whoever tunes your piano, don’t let them skate by without vacuuming the bottom, and basic cleaning of the inside.
 In the bottom of the chamber, is not uncommon to find dead insects, an occasional little dead rodent, paper clips, kids’ toy parts, and all sorts of little things that don’t belong there.

 Tuning Fork vs Electric Tuning Instruments ?